 You’ve got to start thinking about creating content that provides even a shred of value in your customers’ lives and moves them forward somewhat.
 Even if it’s a light-hearted piece that makes them laugh — that comic relief goes a long way in a distressed person’s day.

-Dj Sbu’s strong point, I believe, is that he understands people, and he makes a genuine effort to connect with them.
-Sincerity and knowing that it’s all about the people he is serving, the understanding that those people are ones who uplift his career and put bread on his table, has put him in good stead.
+Dj Sbu’s strong point, from mere observation, is that he understands people and makes an effort to connect with them.
+Knowing that it’s all about the people he is serving, the understanding that those people are ones who support his career, has put him in good stead.

 The many things we do with our lives and the art we make involves people in more ways than one.
 More often than not, anyway.

 It’s made tended for people to use.
 And so, instead of being occupied at the onset by how it should function (don’t get me wrong, function is important), the initial focus needs to be on how people will interact with it.

 Merge the humanities, art and technology to create a phenomenal product.
 Well, something to that poetic effect.